qzmfranklin/pitest/doc/scheduler.md

-We denote 'A depends on B' or 'B is a prerequisite of A' as 'A -> B', where 'A' and 'B' are nodes and '->' is the directed edge connecting A to B the in acyclic directed graph (DAG).
+We denote 'A depends on B' or 'B is a prerequisite of A' as 'A -> B', where 'A' and 'B' are nodes and '->' is the directed edge connecting A to B the in acyclic directed graph (Dag).
 Hereafter, 'task' and 'node' are used interchangeably.
 The word 'task' may mean either the node in the graph, or the actual task that is scheduled by this scheduler.
 The meaning should be clear from context unless explicitly spoken.